 “This is a tragedy, and we are profoundly sorry that one of our trucks was involved,” Bill Simon, president and CEO of Walmart U.S., said in a statement.

 “The facts are continuing to unfold.
 If it’s determined that our truck caused the accident, Walmart will take full responsibility.”

-The wreck occurred on the turnpike in Mercer County, said Sgt.
-Gregory Williams of New Jersey State Police.
+The wreck occurred about 1 a.m.
+ET Saturday on the turnpike in Mercer County, Williams said.